j-schreiber/js-sf-cli-security-audit/messages/org.scan.user-perms.md

 # summary

-Performs a quick scan to check permission sets and profiles for user permissions.
+Performs a quick scan for specific user permissions.

 # description

-The quick scan does not need an audit config and does not create reports.
-The target org is scanned "in memory" and simply outputs information, where the searched user permissions
+The target org is scanned "in memory" and searches Profiles and Permission Sets for the named user permissions.
+This command does not need an audit config and does not create a report file.

 # flags.name.summary

-One or more permissions to be scanned.
+One or more permissions to be searched for.

 # flags.name.description

 You can specify any valid user permission on your org, such as "AuthorApex", "CustomizeApplication" or "ViewSetup".
 If you are unsure what permissions are available on your org, initialise a new audit config and check the created userPermissions.yml.
+Currently, the names are not validated: If you have a typo (such as "AutorApex", the scan will retun 0 results).

 # flags.target-org.summary